 Application & Ingredients

 Natural Approach deodorant is very easy to apply.
-With clean hands, simply massage a TINY pea size amount into your clean armpit until it dissolves.
+With clean hands, simply massage a TINY smear into your clean armpit until it dissolves.
 Just remember LESS IS BEST, don't cake it on, you don't want to waste it!
 You'll get a feel for how much suits your armpit.

 Our ingredients are: